itsjameshan/CS502_project2_medical_data/README.md

 				c: dynamic log eroor in a time series manner.
 		Week 4: Starts and finishes unit testing

-		Wei Cheng: Set UP Kafka, Data ingestion using kafka Week 1: Starts implement data transformation layer, Set up Kafka Connect to load data from Zillow csv to Cassandra   [xx% completed] (work with James)
+		Wei Cheng: Set UP data infrastructure clusters on AWS with Kafka, zookeeper, Cassandra and Spark, implement Data ingestion code
+		Week 1: Starts implement data transformation layer, Set up Kafka Connect to load data from Zillow csv to Cassandra   [xx% completed] (work with James)
+		Week 2: Implement the data ingestion layer code using kafka in local machine environment Week 3: Deploy a zookeeper cluster, a kafka cluster and a spark cluster on AWS with 3 EC2 instances, and run data ingestion on AWS property
-		Week 2: Add error/exception handling and more comments in the source code Week 3: Test and verify the system function on AWS Week 4: Using Mesos to create a scalable cloud deployment environment
+		Week 4: Deploy a 3-nodes' Cassandra Cluster, Test and verify the system function on AWS

 		Howie:  Data visualization
 		Week 1: Set up UI, Determine the requirements to implement, get ready to fulfill the Nodejs module features; For the UI we are planing to use Node.js or Apache Superset (https://superset.incubator.apache.org/) depending on which one has better integration with Amazon AWS.
 For me is probably Node.js since we have done it in class.
 The A